elixir-europe-training/ELIXIR-TrP-KG-training-metadata/paper/paper.md

 We also encourage the BioSchema course information providers to think about generating permanent identifiers for courses, that should be preserved between systems.
 This would allow easier merging of Bioschema data that have overlapping course instances (e.g a the time of writing the course "UNIX shell scripting in the life sciences" is identified differently at [TeSS](https://tess.elixir-europe.org/events/unix-shell-scripting-in-life-sciences-a2feb6ab-9eec-4a47-a8ae-96d79a7eaf55) and at [SIB training website](https://www.sib.swiss/training/course/20251105_ADVUN)).

 # MCP server

+To facilitate access to the knowledge graph by AI systems and humans, we developed a Model Context Protocol (MCP) server that exposes a suite of tools for searching and querying training materials.
+The MCP server provides both live and offline search capabilities.
+The live tool `search_training_materials` directly queries the TeSS platform via its API.
+For offline access to the harvested and deduplicated knowledge graph, we implemented six search tools: `keyword_search` enables free-text searches across training resources, `provider_search` filters materials by provider organization, `location_search` finds courses by geographic location, `date_search` identifies courses within a specified date range, and `topic_search` filters by subject matter using ontology terms.
+Additionally, the `dataset_stats` tool provides high-level diagnostics about the loaded datasets.
+For advanced use cases, the server exposes `execute_sparql_query`, which allows users to formulate and execute custom SPARQL queries directly against the knowledge graph.
+These tools together enable flexible querying of training metadata through natural language interfaces, supporting both simple discovery tasks and complex analytical queries.

 # Defining user stories and testing